Azure/azure-rest-api-specs/specification/deviceprovisioningservices/resource-manager/readme.java.md

   output-folder: $(azure-libraries-for-java-folder)/deviceprovisioningservices

 directive:
-  rename-model:
+  - rename-model:
       from: 'SharedAccessSignatureAuthorizationRule[AccessRightsDescription]'
       to: SharedAccessSignatureAuthorizationRule
+  - from: iotdps.json
+    where: $.definitions.Resource.resourcegroup
+    transform: >
+      $["readOnly"] = true
 ```

 ## Tag: package-2021-10 and java